Impurity Self-Trapping in Lattice Bose systems

 \textbf{Compressibility-controlled collapse of polaronic dressing}

-\textit{(i) Polaron renormalization under decreasing bath compressibility.} To isolate the role of the bath, we fix the impurity–bath coupling at a moderate repulsive value ($U_{\mathrm{ib}}/t=8.0$) and vary $U_{\mathrm{b}}/t$ across the superfluid–MI transition.
-Figures~\ref{fig:compressibility_polaron}(a–c) show that in the compressible superfluid regime ($U_{\mathrm{b}}/t < 16.7$), the impurity remains a well-defined polaron with finite winding [Fig.~\ref{fig:compressibility_collapse}(e)].
-As the bath becomes less compressible, the many-body dressing weakens: the effective mass $m^*/m_0$ \emph{decreases} from $\sim1.5$ toward 1.2 while the quasiparticle residue $Z_0$ \emph{increases} from $\sim0.7$ to nearly 0.9.
-This trend reflects the fact that a less compressible bath is less able to mediate dressing, leading to a progressively \emph{lighter} polaron, in contrast to the usual impurity-bath interaction-driven mass enhancement for a fixed bath interaction.
-Upon approaching the SF–MI boundary ($U_{\mathrm{b}}/t \simeq 16.7$), $E_{\mathrm{p}}/t$ exhibits a visible change in slope, while $m^*/m_0 \to 1$ and $Z_0 \to 1$, signaling the collapse of many-body dressing and the recovery of an almost free impurity.
-Once the bath enters the incompressible Mott regime ($U_{\mathrm{b}}/t\gtrsim 16.7$), extended density redistribution is prohibited, and the impurity can no longer sustain polaronic correlations.
-It reduces to a nearly free defect—a trivial particle with no spatial dressing and no quasiparticle renormalization.
+\textit{(i) Polaron renormalization under decreasing bath compressibility.} To isolate the role of the bath, we fix the impurity--bath coupling at a moderate repulsive value ($U_{\mathrm{ib}}/t=8.0$) and vary $U_{\mathrm{b}}/t$ across the SF--MI transition.
+Figures~\ref{fig:compressibility_polaron}(a--c) show that in the compressible SF ($U_{\mathrm{b}}/t<16.7$) the impurity remains a well-defined polaron with finite winding [Fig.~\ref{fig:compressibility_collapse}(e)].
+As the bath becomes less compressible, the dressing weakens continuously: the effective-mass ratio $m^*/m_0$ decreases (from $\sim1.5$ toward $\sim1.2$), while the residue $Z_0$ increases (from $\sim0.7$ toward $\sim0.9$), indicating a progressively \emph{lighter} and more weakly dressed polaron.
+Near the SF--MI boundary ($U_{\mathrm{b}}/t\simeq16.7$), $E_{\mathrm{p}}/t$ exhibits a visible change in slope and the renormalization collapses, with $m^*/m_0\to1$ and $Z_0\to1$, signaling the recovery of an almost bare impurity.
+Inside the incompressible MI, extended density redistribution is suppressed and the bath can no longer sustain polaronic correlations, so the impurity behaves as a nearly free defect in the lattice background.

-This compressibility-controlled breakdown of polaronic dressing is fundamentally different from the interaction-driven self-trapping observed at large $U_{\mathrm{ib}}/t$ in the superfluid regime: here, localization does not originate from strong coupling, but from the inability of the bath to support collective screening.
+This compressibility-controlled \emph{depolaronization} is distinct from the interaction-driven self-trapping at large $|U_{\mathrm{ib}}|/t$ in the SF: here the dressing collapses because the bath loses compressibility, not because the impurity--bath coupling is strong.